 Victor is not eligible to apply for cancellation of removal, since he has not accrued seven years of continuous presence in the United States.
-The period of continuous presence starts from the date Victor entered the United States as a permanent resident (July 15, 2003) and ends on the date of the commission of the crime (January 3, 2010).
+The period of continuous presence starts from the date Victor entered the United States as a permanent resident (July 15, 2013) and ends on the date of the commission of the crime (January 3, 2020).
 He is just short of the seven years required by the law for cancellation eligibility.

-The continuous presence requirement does not apply to a foreign national who has served for a minimum of 24 months in an active-duty status in the Armed Forces of the U.S., and if separated from such service, was separated under honorable conditions, provided that at the time of the foreign national's enlistment or induction, the person was in the United States.
+The continuous presence requirement does not apply to a foreign national who has served for a minimum of 24 months in an active-duty status in the U.S. Armed Forces, and was (if applicable) separated under honorable conditions, provided that at the time of the foreign national's enlistment or induction, the person was in the United States.

 By weighing all the positive factors against the negative factors, the IJ will decide whether to grant or deny the application for cancellation of removal.

-When an applicant is convicted of a crime that is not included in the sections mentioned above, that particular crime may make him or her ineligible to apply for cancellation of removal as a nonpermanent resident since the applicant may not fulfill the good moral character requirement.
+When an applicant is convicted of a crime that is not included in the sections mentioned above, that particular crime may make him or her ineligible to apply for cancellation of removal as a nonpermanent resident, since the applicant may not fulfill the good moral character requirement.
 Whether a crime renders the person ineligible for lack of good moral character will depend on the Immigration Judge's evaluation of the seriousness of the offense, as well as pertinent case law.